 Bees are dying.
 But what does that mean for the planet?

-Since bees pollinate over 75% of the world's plants, many plants would begin dying off as well as entire ecosystems destroyed.
-Food would become scarce.
-More than just the ingredients we so love would be affected.
-All of our lives would reap these consequences.
+Since bees pollinate over 75% of the world's plants, many plants would begin dying off as entire ecosystems destroyed.
+Food would become scarce and every one of us would feel the consequences.

-Regarding how we contribute to population decline (not colony collapse disorder), some of the pesticides used in farming practices harm bees.
+Regarding how we contribute to population decline, some of the pesticides used in farming practices harm bees.
 A study found that even nonlethal exposure to certain pesticides is devastating to bees because of homing failure, also threatening colony collapse.
 Another study noted how exposure to nicotine-based pesticides (neonicotinoids) impairs the physical ability to fly in bees.

 Current mass agricultural strategies often include harmful practices.
 Think of some of the most populated crops dispersed around the US.
 Corn, soybeans, and more fruits and veggies are all mass-produced and processed.
 The environmental working group has identified neonics (nicotine-based pesticides) as the most widely used pesticide to spray these crops.
 Those foods are in nearly everything eaten in the average US diet.